shanmo/OrcVIO-Lite/README.md

 - Object residual constrained Visual-Inertial Odometry (OrcVIO) is a visual-inertial odometry pipeline, which is tightly coupled with tracking and optimization over structured object models.
 It provides accurate trajectory estimation and large-scale object-level mapping from online **Mono+IMU** data.
 OrcVIO-Lite only uses **bounding boxs** and no keypoints.
 The object mapping module and VIO module are implemented in separate ROS nodelets and are decoupled.

-- Related publication: [OrcVIO: Object residual constrained Visual-Inertial Odometry](https://arxiv.org/pdf/2007.15107.pdf), this is the journal version submitted t T-RO.
+- Related publication: [OrcVIO: Object residual constrained Visual-Inertial Odometry](https://arxiv.org/pdf/2007.15107.pdf), this is the journal version submitted to T-RO.
 - [Project website](https://moshan.cf/orcvio_githubpage/)

 ### Citation